Sam Ferguson is a musician, researcher and programmer who is a senior lecturer at the University of Technology, Sydney.

 Creativity can be considered one of the key competencies for the twenty-first century.
 It provides us with the capacity to deal with the opportunities and challenges that are part of our complex and fast-changing world.
 The question as to what facilitates creative cognition-the ability to come up with creative ideas, problem solutions and products-is as old as the human sciences, and various means to enhance creative cognition have been studied.
 Despite earlier scientific studies demonstrating a beneficial effect of music on cognition, the effect of music listening on creative cognition has remained largely unexplored.
 The current study experimentally tests whether listening to specific types of music (four classical music excerpts systematically varying on valance and arousal), as compared to a silence control condition, facilitates divergent and convergent creativity.
 Creativity was higher for participants who listened to 'happy music' (i.e., classical music high on arousal and positive mood) while performing the divergent creativity task, than for participants who performed the task in silence.
 No effect of music was found for convergent creativity.
 In addition to the scientific contribution, the current findings may have important practical implications.
 Music listening can be easily integrated into daily life and may provide an innovative means to facilitate creative cognition in an efficient way in various scientific, educational and organizational settings when creative thinking is needed.

-Ferguson, S, Kenny, DT, Mitchell, HF, Ryan, M & Cabrera, D 2013, 'Change in messa di voce characteristics during 3 years of classical singing training at the tertiary level', Journal of Voice, vol. 27, no. 4, pp. 35-48.View/Download from: UTS OPUS or Publisher's site
+Ferguson, S, Kenny, DT, Mitchell, HF, Ryan, M & Cabrera, D 2013, 'Change in messa di voce characteristics during 3 years of classical singing training at the tertiary level', Journal of Voice, vol. 27, no. 4, pp. 35-48.View/Download from: Publisher's site

 A 3-year longitudinal study was conducted to investigate changes in vocal quality as a result of singing training at a tertiary level conservatorium in Australia.
 Singers performed a messa di voce (MDV) at intervals of 6 months over the 3-year period of training.
 The study investigated the evolving acoustic features of the singers' voices exhibited during the MDV, including sound pressure level (SPL), short-term energy ratio (STER), duration, and vibrato parameters of the fundamental frequency (F0), SPL, and STER.
 The maximum SPL exhibited a marginal systematic increase over the training period, but the maximum STER did not systematically change.
 F0 vibrato extent increased significantly, whereas the extent of SPL and STER vibrato did not change significantly.

-Ferguson, S, Beilharz, KA & Calo, CA 2012, 'Navigation of interactive sonifications and visualisations of time-series data using multi-touch computing', Journal on Multimodal User Interfaces, vol. 5, no. 3-4, pp. 97-109.View/Download from: UTS OPUS or Publisher's site
+Ferguson, S, Beilharz, KA & Calo, CA 2012, 'Navigation of interactive sonifications and visualisations of time-series data using multi-touch computing', Journal on Multimodal User Interfaces, vol. 5, no. 3-4, pp. 97-109.View/Download from: Publisher's site

 This paper discusses interaction design for inter- active sonification and visualisation of data in multi-touch contexts.
 Interaction design for data analysis is becoming increasingly important as data becomes more openly avail- able.
 We discuss how navigation issues such as zooming, se- lection, arrangement and playback of data relate to both the auditory and visual modality in different ways, and how they may be linked through the modality of touch and gestural in- teraction.
 For this purpose we introduce a user interface for exploring and interacting with representations of time-series data simultaneously in both the visual and auditory modali- ties.